How to Apply

 - To pick your courses (you can apply for a maximum of 3)

-- To list any dates you are unavailable to travel to the school for auditions – this is incredibly important; please be specific if you know you have limited availability
+- To de-select any dates you are unavailable to travel to the school for auditions – this is incredibly important

 - To list your education history (remember, we don’t require academic qualifications; this helps the panel to get a fuller picture of your background)